 On December 27, 1910, Charles Olson, the son of Karl Joseph Olson, a postman, and Mary Hines, was born in Worcester, Massachusetts.
 He received his BA and MA from Wesleyan University.
 Olson taught English for two years at Clark University then entered Harvard University in 1936, where he completed coursework for a PhD in American civilization.

-He began working on his often fragmentary and experimental opus, The Maximus Poems, in the mid-1940s.
-He chose Maximus (named after the second century Maximus of Tyre, as well as the itinerant fourth century mystic, and possibly a reference to Olson's towering height) to narrate this poem, which examined the origins of American culture and life in contemporary Gloucester.
+Olson began working on his often fragmentary and experimental opus, The Maximus Poems, in the mid-1940s.
+He chose Maximus (named after the second century Maximus of Tyre, as well as the itinerant fourth century mystic, and possibly a reference to Olson’s towering height) to narrate this poem, which examined the origins of American culture and life in contemporary Gloucester.
 The Maximus Poems first appeared in 1960; the volume was followed by The Maximus Poems, IV, V, VI (1968) and an unfinished final volume, The Maximus Poems, Volume Three (1975).
-Kenneth Rexroth noted that the scope of Olson's poetry was "as broad as Pound's."
-Olson's shorter poems have been collected in the volumes Archaeologist of Morning (1970) and Selected Poems by Charles Olson (1993).
+Kenneth Rexroth noted that the scope of Olson’s poetry was “as broad as [Ezra] Pound’s.”
+Olson’s shorter poems have been collected in the volumes Archaeologist of Morning (Cape Goliard Press/Grossman, 1970) and Selected Poems by Charles Olson (University of California Press, 1993).

 Charles Olson died from cancer on Janauary 10, 1970.